Car Ownership Transfer in Spain Online

 - Proof of payment of previous years IVTM road tax (Impuesto de Vehículos de Tracción Mecánica) Can be the original document or a receipt from the bank showing payment.

 - Photocopy of buyer’s and seller’s ID (Passport and NIE or DNI/TIE) and buyer’s certificado de empadronamiento, rental contract or house deeds.

 Once you provide these and they verify them, you (the buyer) will have to pay a fee of €55.70, mopeds €27.85 (as of January 2023.)

 * NOTE* If you are selling your car, always keep the original of the purchase and sale contract (in case of a private sale) and a copy of buyer’s ID documents.

 Change ownership of a car online

-How much does it cost to change car ownership in Spain?
+How much does it cost to change the registered name of a vehicle in Spain?

 The cost varies depending on what type of vehicle you have.